 Johannes Vermeer has captured modern interest not only for his dreamy women engaged in mundane tasks but also perhaps due to the mystery surrounding his life.
 We know little about his training, his personal life or his methods.
 Art historians widely agree that Vermeer used a camera obscura in his painting process.
 The exact method may never be known but many people have investigated the possibilities to varying degrees of complexity.
 Philip Steadman wrote a book called "Vermeer's Camera" in which he postulates that a lens was held in the wall of a large box and that Vermeer sat inside the box where a projection of the room would have been cast on the back wall.
 [1.]
 Steadman worked out the dimension of the room depicted in much of Vermeer's oeuvre and found that many of the paintings were the exact sizes that coincide with their projection onto the back wall of the studio.
 His work was stimulating and it raised some questions that I wanted to investigate.
 Just what does the camera obscura contribute to an artist's vision?
 What might Vermeer have learned from using it and does it constitute a form of cheating as some have implied?
 Did the camera simply suggest a way of seeing or was there a more mechanical advantage: did he trace the images or find another way to transfer them?

 I teach at The Aegean Center for the Fine Arts in Paros, Greece.
 We are a classically based school teaching studio arts, photography, creative writing and Greek literature.
 I often work with second term students on special projects studying master works.
-After seeing the Rome show I suggested we put our energies into discovering what makes Vermeer unique.
+After seeing and studying that Rome exhibition I suggested we put our energies into discovering what makes Vermeer unique.
 His subject matter is neither original nor particular to him.
 His power lies in his method.
 My students and I experimented with the idea proposed by Steadman that Vermeer in some way worked directly from the image projected.
 The first step was building our own camera obscura which would enable us to trace the steps of Vermeer.
 I had no idea what we would discover but I was sure we would see a new world.

 We did some preliminary toying around with a magnifying glass and a black tent pitched over easels to get a sense of what a lens will do.
 Steadman suggested that Vermeer might have had a ten cm double convex lens.
 I had several magnifying glasses that seemed to fit the bill and that I wanted to try out.
 By allowing the light to enter a darkened space through a lens you get a projection of the outside world, upside down and backwards.
 When we determined that an image could indeed be projected I built a small room out of PVC pipe, just large enough to hold an easel, and covered it in cardboard and black cloth.
 This served as our camera obscura.
 The magnifying lens had a very short focal length, only inches away from the lens.
 We needed more distance if we were going to trace the image onto a canvas.
 After some reading on the Internet I discovered that we needed a lens with a low number diopter and that eyeglasses have appropriate focal lengths.
 The local optician was kind enough to allow me to try many lenses until I found one that was correct and which would focus within the range that our box required.
 We used a +1.75 for our first set up.
 (Spectacles were readily available in the 1600s and Holland was producing quality lenses.)
 [2.]
 [3.]The new lenses gave us a beautiful, colorful rendering of our still life.
 It already resembled a painting in many ways with soft focus and clear jewel tones in the lights.
 We were all enamored with the glowing image.
 I tried tracing it with my back to the lens, the light coming over my shoulder and the canvas held vertically on the easel.
 With that easily accomplished it seemed an obvious next step to see if we could paint directly onto the projection as the crucial element of color was missing.